 If you have a tube and cut out the middle, the two ends might end up in the same VDB.
 This option will detect that and split the ends into two VDBs.

 This operation only needs to be performed if you plan on using the output fragments for collision detection.
 If you use multiple fracture nodes, then it is most efficient to only enable it on the very last fracture node.

 Specifies the group name to associate all fragments generated by this fracture.
 The residual fragments of the input VDBs are excluded from this group.

-The generated VDBs can be coloured uniquely to make it easy to see the new pieces.
-The New Fragments option will leave the original pieces with their original colouring, only affecting the net-new pieces.
+The generated VDBs can be colored uniquely to make it easy to see the new pieces.
+The New Fragments option will leave the original pieces with their original coloring, only affecting the net-new pieces.